berkgedik92/language_practice_application/README.md

 The server has the following dependencies:

-* Java 8 or newer
+* Java 8
 * MongoDB

-MongoDB must be running while the server is running.
+MongoDB must be started before running the server.

 After installing those two dependencies, a compiled WAR file can be found in /Server/languageAppServer.war.
 It can be run by the following command: